silviot/edx-platform-wiki/Test engineering FAQ.md

 * To test XQuartz's installation, in your vagrant machine, type `firefox` in the terminal.
 This should bring up [Firefox on the host machine] (https://drive.google.com/a/edx.org/file/d/0BxQlaq542xl2QzBHNjU0WUNMRGM/edit?usp=sharing).
 If you have servers running on the vagrant machine (Studio, LMS, ...) you can use this Firefox instance to connect to those servers like they are being run on the host machine.
 * Similarly, you can also run `paver test_bokchoy` (or if you have compiled the asset files, then `paver test_bokchoy --fast`) in vagrant's terminal.
 This should also bring up the browser in the host machine.
 * We used to have to do a bunch of manual stuff to update the .Xauthority files, etc. This has been fixed programmatically in the configuration repo, prior to the release of 20140418-injera-devstack.box
-* If you want to run the acceptance tests without browser windows popping up on your host system, as the edxapp user redirect the DISPLAY environment variable.
+* If you want to run the tests without browser windows popping up on your host system, as the edxapp user redirect the DISPLAY environment variable.
 ```
 export DISPLAY=:1
 ```